mondeja/leptos-fluent/book/src/leptos_fluent.md

 }}
 ```

-For custom languages from a languages file, you can specify a third element in
+For custom languages from a languages file, specify a third element in
 the inner array with the direction of the language, which can be `"auto"`,
 `"ltr"`, or `"rtl"`.
-For automatic languages will be defined depending on the language.
+Discovered languages will be defined depending on the
+language.

 ```admonish example
 - Arabic (`ar`): `"rtl"`